sammaritan12/personal-website/content/posts/how-i-got-all-associate-level-aws-certificates-in-1-year.md

 I was fortunate enough to be placed in a rotation where I lived and breathed Cloud for the 6 months I was there.
 Being able to translate what you learn in theory to what it is in practice is invaluable.

-Once you figure out something practically it goes from something that you have to remember as a concept to something that you automatically think of without have to consciously do so.
+Once you figure out something practically it goes from something that you have to remember as a concept to something that you automatically think of without having to consciously do so.

 For example, an IAM policy consists of multiple items.
-If you don't write or read IAM policies on a frequent basis you may not understand why you need a wildcard when wanting to use `GetObject` in the resources section, but don't need one when using `ListBucket`.
+If you don't write or read IAM policies on a frequent basis you may not understand why you need a wildcard in an S3 ARN when wanting to use `GetObject` in the resources section, but don't need one when using `ListBucket`.

 Exposure to AWS is key to understanding how AWS works, so make sure to create projects with it if you aren't using it for your day job.